Commemorating the 213th birthday of Coimbatore

 One cannot fathom what Tamil Nadu or even India would be, without this beautiful city.
 Coimbatore brings out the best in you by inculcating what is needed to make you the best.
 This is hardly a tribute to Coimbatore, since it is implicitly a city “of its people, for its people and because of its people”.

-(All the pictures in the article have been sourced from the internet)
+(All the pictures in the article have been sourced from the internet.
+We do not hold any rights.)

 RAGHAV HRISHIKESHAN (B.E ELECTRONICS AND COMMUNICATION, 2014-2018) is an avid reader and loves to write poems.
 He is passionate about technology.
 He follows works of fiction and is an ardent GOT fan.
 He aims to shape the world with his revolutionary ideas and make the world a better place to stay.